delfick/nose-of-yeti/README.rst

     incremental decoder would often get confused by the indentation and return nothing

+    Also, noseOfYeti will now detect bracket mismatches and tell you where you've made a mistake.
+I.e. if you close the wrong type of bracket, or have a mismatched bracket, or have a hanging open bracket, it will tell you line and column numbers of where this is happening

 ``1.8.3``
     Make pytest support __only_run_tests_in_children__ property on describes